 How the guarantee works

 How much does the guarantee cost?

 GIEK charges a premium for the guarantee that is equal to the bank’s risk premium.
-Try using our premium calculator to obtain an indication.
+Use our premium calculator to receive an indication.
 For certain types of financing, other costs also apply.

 Export Credit Norway charges interest on its loans, either market rate or CIRR rate (fixed rate).

 When both GIEK and Export Credit Norway are used, the customer pays both the premium to GIEK and interest to Export Credit Norway.
-See Export Credit Norway’s website for more information.
+For more information visit Export Credit Norway.

 Obtain a preliminary indication of GIEK's premium using our premium calculator.

 For maritime financings (shipping, offshore and other maritime exports, including newbuilds, ship equipment, upgrades and retrofit, regardless of amount:

 - Buyer fills out the buyer's guarantee application.